 Step 6.
 Additional Screenings and sign a contract

 After being matched with your intended family, the remainder of screenings take place.
 These include a physical exam, psychological screening and may include genetic testing.
 You will also sign contracts at this point.

 Step 7.
 Begin medication cycle

-Once the contract is signed and the intended parents have placed money for your compensation in a trust account with us, we will send a letter to the fertility clinic giving them clearance to begin preparing you for the egg retrieval.
+Once the contract is signed and the intended parents have placed money for your compensation in a escrow account with us, we will send a letter to the fertility clinic giving them clearance to begin preparing you for the egg retrieval.
 You will then begin your medication cycle to prepare for egg retrieval.